The Enviroschools Approach

 Enviroschools has five Guiding Principles – Ngā Mātāpono

-• Empowered Learners participate in meaningful ways in their community.
-Their unique perspectives and questions are valued and honoured.
+• Empowered Learners participate in genuine ways in their community.
+Their creativity, perspectives and questions are valued and honoured.
 They feel connected to the whenua and support each other as a learning community to create meaningful change and hopeful action.

 • Learning for Sustainability is a holistic, action and future-focused approach to learning, that engages our whole selves and addresses all aspects of our local and global environment.

-• Te Ao Māori honours tangata whenua of this land.
-When we are envisioning and taking action for a sustainable future in our community, we are doing so alongside local hapū.
+• Te Ao Māori holds insights, knowledge and ways of being in relation to the taiao.
+Honouring this acknowledges the intrinsic relationship of tangata whenua with this land.
+When we are envisioning and taking action for a sustainable future in our community, we are guided by the history, knowledge, tikanga, traditions and aspirations of local hapū.

-• Respect for Diversity is celebrated, and all forms of identity and ability are respected.
+• Respect for Diversity is celebrated, and all forms of identity and ability are respected to foster a society that is fair, peaceful and cooperative.
 Cultural traditions and practices from all people are experienced, valued and appreciated in learning spaces, honouring practices led by that community.
 Access to safe and engaging learning is available to everyone.

 • Sustainable Communities act in ways that nurture all aspects of nature, including people, now and in the future.
 By working together and supporting each other we create safe, healthy, equitable and thriving communities.